Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 • This is why it’s necessary to have a clear exit strategy when you apply for a bridging loan – to show that you understand the agreed terms and won’t struggle to pay back your loan within the agreed timeframe.

-• This is perhaps the most important aspect when it comes to bridge finance.
-Lenders will determine whether you can repay the loan through your exit strategy, and this can come in many forms.
+• This is perhaps the most important aspect of bridge finance.
+Lenders will determine whether you can repay the loan through your exit strategy, which can take many forms.

 • Selling your old residential property, flipping and selling your property, or converting to a mortgage are all acceptable exit strategies that are used regularly.

-• And in most cases, it depends on this as a crucial underpinning for the affordability of the loan.
+• In most cases, this is a crucial underpinning for the affordability of the loan.

 With the right advice and help, a bridge loan can be affordable.
 A specialist broker can ensure you’re on the right track and guide you through the process.

-A specialist finance broker who understands your circumstances can determine whether it's a mortgage or bridging loan that's suited to you and how to get the best possible deal
+A specialist finance broker who understands your circumstances can determine whether a mortgage or bridging loan is suited to you and how to get the best possible deal

 Book Consultation »